cfergs/network-automation/README.md

 Available for IPv4 and IPv6.
 IPv6 is enough to allow recommended ports and block traffic between vlans as we're not yet ready for IPv6.

 Both leverage interface rules and address lists.
-From a conceptual viewpoint we are preventing from the WAN any dodgy traffic, BOGONS, inbound traffic not part of already established connection.
+From a conceptual viewpoint we are preventing from the WAN any dodgy traffic, BOGONS & inbound traffic not part of already established connection.
 Between networks we are preventing multicast or broadcast and denying/allowing specific use cases.

 Lastly we are leveraging prefiltering to apply before routing (forwarding) to minimise DDOS type attacks from the internet and also using fasttrack so established/related packets don't need to be tracked by the router.
 Fasttrack typically reduces CPU usage - important as the router doesnt have the fastest CPU.